subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 1. DuckDB extension queries data according to metadata

-2. DuckDB extension materialises data locally
+~2.
+DuckDB extension materialises data locally~
+Comment: This cannot be M1 because we need data (coming from workers); therefore it is moved to M2.

 #### M2